Angular roughshark: Reproduction

 Male and female angular roughsharks are reported to mature at about 50–70 cm.
 Although, some studies have shown that females mature at a slightly larger size than males.
-Being an ovoviviparous species, O. centrina produces 10-12 pups usually between 21 and 24 cm in length.
+Being an ovoviviparous species, O. centrina produces 10–12 pups usually between 21 and 24 cm in length.

 Population

-Some data has been gathered on this species of Oxynotus in the period from 1994 to 1999 in the Mediterranean.
+Some data has been gathered on this species of Oxynotus in the period from 1994 to 1999 in the Mediterranean, where it is mostly rare.
 O. centrina was only present in 0.6% of the tows during this period at a depth of 100 to 200 m.
 Regional indexes indicate this species is more common in the western central Mediterranean and lower index in the western and eastern Mediterranean.
 However, O. centrina was completely absent from the Eastern central Mediterranean.

 In 1948, trawl surveys indicated that O. centrina was once present, but uncommon, in the Adriatic.
-Although, the species has been absent in subsequent studies in the Adriatic, suggesting a possible extinction of that species in the area.
-However, recent studies, done by Lipej in 2004, show that some juveniles have been caught in the central Adriatic.
-Also, some data collected during the surveys in the Balearic Sea and the Ionian Sea found one specimen at 800 m in the western Ionian Sea, suggesting that the population of O. centrina, in the east-central Mediterranean, has an unknown population.
+The species has been absent in subsequent studies in the Adriatic, suggesting a possible extinction of that species in the area.
+However, recent studies, conducted by Lipej in 2004, show that some juveniles have been caught in the central Adriatic.
+Data collected during surveys in the Balearic Sea and the Ionian Sea identified one specimen at a depth of 800 m in the western Ionian Sea, suggesting that the population of O. centrina in the east-central Mediterranean is unknown.

 However, this species was absent in the northeast Atlantic in a study of deepwater longline fishing for sharks near the Canary Islands.
 This is important because this species was abundant in this region until 1997.